jillesvangurp/jsonj/README.md

 ## Which version should I use?

 The latest release or snapshot typically.
-Releases are tagged in git and I deploy artifacts to my own git repository.
+Releases are tagged in git and I deploy them to maven central.
 Beyond the version number, there is not much difference between a release and a snapshot.
 I tend to release often.
 Basically every time I add a feature or fix something, it is usually because I need it right away.
 When I release, the tests pass.

-If you prefer non snapshot releases, go for the latest tag.
-Don’t be afraid to ask me to create a new release if there are recent commits that you would like to see released.

 ## I found a bug, what should I do